basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 keywords: [developers, strong-consistency]
 ---

 Riak was originally designed to guarantee _eventual_ data consistency.
 While this remains the default behavior of Riak, versions of Riak >= 2.0 allow you to use Riak in a way that guarantees _strong_ data consistency.

-By strong consistency we mean ensuring that any `GET` operation performed on a key will return either nothing or a single value (and thus no siblings), and that `GET` operations will be successful only when all nodes agree on the key's value.
-If you successfully `PUT` a key, the next successful `GET` is guaranteed to show that write because Riak will ensure that the object didn't change since you last accessed it.
-The request will fail if a concurrent write occurred and changed the object.

-The trade-off with this approach is that it improves data consistency (the "C" in [CAP](http://en.wikipedia.org/wiki/CAP_theorem)) by detracting from data availability (the "A" in CAP), which in many cases will mean higher latency and slightly slower performance.
+The trade-off with this approach is that it improves data consistency (the "C" in [CAP](http://en.wikipedia.org/wiki/CAP_theorem)) by compromising data availability (the "A" in CAP), which in many cases will mean higher latency and slightly slower performance.

-We recommend using this feature only on those buckets that require it.

 ## Creating a Strongly Consistent Bucket Type